A. God states His case and offers a cure.

 iii.
 There is “a strong Judeo-Christian tradition that holds that Isaiah also outlived Hezekiah and was sawn asunder by his successor Manasseh with a wooden saw after the prophet had hidden himself in a hollow tree from the angry king.”
 (Bultema) Many think Hebrews 11:37 (they were sawn in two) is a reference to the martyrdom of Isaiah.

 c.
 In the days of: The prophecy of this chapter probably took place in the time of Ahaz, king of Judah (2 Kings 16 and 2 Chronicles 28).
-Ahaz was an evil king who was invaded many times by surrounding nations.
+Ahaz was an evil king, and in his reign Judah was invaded many times by surrounding nations.

 2. (2-4) The complaint of the LORD against Judah.